The Netherlands Smart production

 Where we operate in the Netherlands

-All of Wintershall Noordzee’s Dutch gas production platforms are unmanned and monitored automatically from the mainland.
-To enable that, the company runs the centre for Remote Controlled Operations (RCO) in Den Helder.
+All of Wintershall Noordzee’s Dutch gas production platforms are unmanned and monitored 24/7 from the mainland.
+To enable that, the company runs the Central Control Room in Den Helder.
 That also makes production from small fields cost-effective.
 The gas fields Sillimanite and Sillimanite South straddle the maritime border of the Netherlands and the UK.
 The Rembrandt oil discovery is located approximately 120 kilometres north of Den Helder in the exploration concession F17a.
 It is complemented by the neighbouring Vermeer oil field.

 1,200